College of St. Scholastica

 940 Woodland Ave, Health Science Center at Bluestone, Duluth, MN, 55812

-This is a free, student-run clinic for people with little or no insurance.
+This is a free, student-run clinic providing physical and occupational therapy for people with little or no insurance.

 Services are provided by health care students and are supervised by program faculty.